KARAT Galaxy (KARAT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KARAT Galaxy Historical Price

-According to the latest data gathered on KARAT Galaxy live price page, the current price of KARAT Galaxy is 0.01983799USD.
-The circulating supply of KARAT Galaxy(KARAT) is 91.45M KARAT , giving it a market capitalization of $1.82M.
+According to the latest data gathered on KARAT Galaxy live price page, the current price of KARAT Galaxy is 0.02055689USD.
+The circulating supply of KARAT Galaxy(KARAT) is 91.41M KARAT , giving it a market capitalization of $1.85M.

 The KARAT Galaxy Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KARAT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.